 “Ah yes, the assistant.”
 A woman came out from a back room.
 Her high heels got the old wooden floor squeaking with every step.
 “This is Marlon Willis.
 He’s writing up a review of our show tonight.”
 He buttoned his suit coat down the middle until he got to the last button, which he left untouched.
 “What would you say you do as an assistant — that’s what Mr. Willis has come to ask.”

 “Great question, of course.
 Well, Mr. Willis, my name is Beatrix.
-I am as you now know the Amazing Stupendico’s assistant but unlike what a lot of people imagine, I do a lot more than just point to the letters and turn them if you understand my meaning.
-He did.
+I am as you now know the Amazing Stupendico’s assistant but unlike what a lot of people imagine, I do a lot more than just stand on the stage looking pretty, if you understand my meaning” He did.
 “There are often rabble rousers in the audience seeking to disturb a performance, for example.
 I have to carefully vet them out and make sure they don’t succeed.”

 Stupendico nodded his head.
 “I have so much to prepare for every show, I really can’t spend the time staring into the audience and trying to figure out the disruptors from the well behaved audience members.”
 Beatrix pulled a tin of lip balm from her leather Walborg purse and applied it.
 “If you’ll excuse us, Mister Willis, we do need to start preparing for the show.
 We hope you enjoy it.”

 The show went on as scheduled and the audience was having a good time as the room was full of applause every time Stupendico pulled a rabbit out of a hat.
 He looked out into the audience and said, “For my next trick I need an item of jewelry from a member of the audience.
 Miss Beatrix, won’t you be as kind as to help me find someone in the audience willing to let me borrow something?”